KocSistem/aks-workshop/labs/deploy-mongodb/README.md

-Section 2: Deploy MongoDB
+Deploy MongoDB
 ==
-In this section we will deploy MongoDB via using Helm.
+In this lab, you'll deploy MongoDB to the Azure Kubernetes Service (AKS) cluster using **Helm**.
+You'll also see how to use a Kubernetes secret to store the MongoDB connection username and password.

 [Helm](https://helm.sh/) is an application package manager for Kubernetes such as apt or yum package managers, and a way to easily deploy applications and services into Kubernetes, via what are called charts.
 To use Helm you will need the helm command